bcornec/wod-set/profile/ADMIN-GUIDE.md

 **Note:** *A wod-install.log is available under the home folder of the install user under the `.wod-install` directory.
 It contains the installation log along with a another file containg the wodadmin credentials.*

 We leave it to you to handle the necessary port redirection and SSL certificates management when needed.
 In our case, we went for a simple yet efficient solution based on an OPNSense Firewall along with a HAProxy setup to manage ports'redirection, HTTP to HTTPS Redirection, SSL Certificates.
-The backend also includes a Fail2ban service for login security management.
+The wod-backend also includes a Fail2ban service for login security management.

 At this point, you should be able to access your JupyterHub environment with a few pre-installed set of kernels like `Bash, Python, ansible, ssh, PowerShell`.